Cost of quantum secret key: Summary of results

-(See Theorem~\ref{thm:key_cost_for_private} in the SM).
+(see Theorem~\ref{thm:key_cost_for_private}).
 We note that these equalities are appealing, in analogy with what happens for pure states $\psi$ in entanglement theory, for which the distillable entanglement, relative entropy of entanglement, and entanglement cost all coincide and are equal to the von Neumann entropy of the marginal of $\psi$.
 The difference is that system $A_K$ is the full local subsystem for $\gamma(\psi)$ only when $\gamma(\psi)$ is itself a pure state, which is generically not the case.

 More importantly, the analogy with entanglement theory is only partial.
-In entanglement theory, every proper entanglement monotone lies between the distillable entanglement and the entanglement cost \cite{H3}.
-However, not every proper entanglement monotone lies between the distillable key and the key cost.
-An example of this contrasting behavior involves the squashed entanglement which for the so-called flower states \cite{locking} (that are strictly irreducible private bits) amounts to $E_{\operatorname{sq}}(\gamma_{A_kB_kA_sB_s})=1+\frac{\log |A_S|}{2} > 1=K_C(\gamma_{A_kB_kA_sB_s})$ for $|A_S|\geq 2$~\cite{ChristandlWinter05}.
+Indeed, the squashed entanglement~\cite{CW04} does not lie between the distillable key and the key cost (see detailed argument given in Remark~\ref{rem:squashed}).
+It is opposed to the fact that every proper entanglement monotone lies between the distillable entanglement and entanglement cost~\cite{H3}.